Quick Start

 ↘

-The zones on the battlefield must be activated before they can be used.
-Each player starts with the 3 central artifact zones active.
-Each turn, if they choose to take the Campaign Event, they will get a Summoning Token that enables the activation of a new zone.
-It is of strategic importance to quickly start to active your creature zones so that you can block your opponent attacks by playing creatures.
+Non-artifact zones on the battlefield must be Conquered before they can be used (all artifact zones are always active).
+Each turn, if they choose to take the Campaign Event, they can Conquer one new zone.
+If there are no more zones to conquer, they can draw a card instead.
+It is of strategic importance to quickly start to active your creature zones so that you can Strike and block your opponent attacks by playing creatures.

-During your Event Phase, each card you control on the field, one by one, in any order, can perform at most one action chosen from their Action Pool.
-The choice of event can give bonus action options to the Action Pool of all cards, and also can have other effects.
+During your Event Phase, each card you control on the field, one by one, in any order, can perform at most one Action chosen from their Action Pool.
+The choice of event can give bonus action options to the Action Pool of all your cards:

 - Campaign Event: the first one you want to take.
-Activate a new zone and your cards with Movement Stat get the "Move" action.
+Conquer a new zone and all your creatures get the March Action.

-- Battle Event: all creatures get the "Attack" action.
+- Battle Event: all your creatures get the Strike Action.

-You win by reducing your opponent's life to 0.
-You can do that by attacking with your creatures and not being blocked.
-There is no alternative Winning Condition.
+You win by reducing your opponent's life from 6 to 0.
+You can do that by striking with your creatures while not being blocked.
+There is no alternative Win Conditions.

-Game actions can be either slow (sorcery speed; only at Main Phase) or instant (instant speed):
+Game actions can be either Slow Speed (sorcery speed) or Fast Speed (instant speed):

-- instant: activate any card effect already on the field; flip Artifact cards face-up
+- fast (any time): activate any effect from cards already on the field; flip Artifact cards face-up

 Simple Game Flow